t3-infra/.github/profile/README.md

 ## Contact Us

-For inquiries or collaboration opportunities, please contact us at [email@example.com].
+For inquiries or collaboration opportunities, please contact us.

 Thank you for your interest in t3infra Cloud.
 Together, we can make cloud infrastructure management simple and accessible.